-Newly minted travel couple Michael and Charlie were recently on Rottnest Island as part of the West Australian leg of their great Australian Van Tour.
+'Husbands that Travel' couple Michael and Charlie were recently on Rottnest Island as part of the West Australian leg of their great Australian van tour.

-Although it wasn’t the first time they’d visited, they’ve shared their experience of getting to the island, exploring the best beaches, meeting a quokka (of course) and staying in a family-sized glamping tent at Discovery Rottnest Island!
+Although it wasn’t the first time they’d visited, LGBTQIA+ couple Michael and Charlie have shared their experience of getting to the island, exploring the best beaches, meeting a quokka (of course) and staying in a family-sized glamping tent at Discovery Rottnest Island!

 Hardly novice travellers, (the pair first met in the UK, had their third ‘date’ in India, have cycled around Japan and got married in Denmark) Michael and Charlie aka @husbands.thattravel were still excited to return to Rottnest Island and enjoy a two-night stay.